saadkhan29/lesson-w05d02-rails-has-many-through-association/README.md

 ## YOU DO

-Using this lesson as a guide, create a new app where a `student` has many `instructors` through a `class`.
+Using this lesson as a guide, create a new app where a `student` has many `instructors` through a `course`.

 <br>